-Ahhh. ... the distinct aroma of pumpkin spice, cinnamon, nutmeg, and clove have returned to a Starbucks near you.
+Ahhh. ...
+It's January and the distinct aroma of signature espresso and vanilla spice latte have returned to a Starbucks near you for the cold weather ahead.
 Your neighborhood coffee house has conditioned consumers to get what they want right now.
 And in today's fast paced world, are they ever successful!

-Yet for most auto dealership service centers, it all the more difficult to address customer needs in the driveway when customers are lined up and in a hurry.
+Yet for most auto dealership service centers, it's all the more difficult to address customer needs in the driveway when customers are lined up and in a hurry.

 So how does Starbucks do it?